-We are driven by our purpose of Advancing and Inspiring Society through technology and innovation, with a strong commitment to being an inclusive and responsible business institution.
+We are driven by our purpose of Advancing and Inspiring Society through technology are innovation, with a street

 Today, we serve more than 20 million customers across the nation, leveraging the combined scale, experience, and talents of two homegrown brands: Celcom and Digi.
 We are full-speed ahead on network integration and modernisation efforts to deliver the widest and fastest 4G and 5G-ready network in the country.